 Years ago, people worried that some vaccines, like those that prevent hepatitis B, caused MS. Many studies showed that this wasn’t true.
 Yet some shots may trigger an infection that causes you to relapse.
 If you get a live vaccine (which contains tiny, weakened amounts of a live virus), this is more likely to happen.

-Some MS drugs, such as methotrexate and mitoxantrone, also change how your immune system works.
+Some MS drugs, such as mitoxantrone, also change how your immune system works.
 If you’re exposed to a live virus while you’re taking them, you may actually get the disease that the vaccine works to prevent.
 Other treatments, like steroids, may curb how well the vaccine works.

 Vaccines to Avoid